 Sonic Bloom® Red ('Verweig6') Weigela produces a multitude of vivid red trumpet shaped flowers in May, followed by repeat waves of flowers until early fall.
 The green foliage makes a showy setting for the lipstick red blooms, and a light pruning after the first flush will increase the rebloomimg.
 Pollinators will love this adaptable, long blooming shrub, and Sonic Bloom® Red makes an excellent hedge or foundation plant.

-Spilled Wine® (‘Bokraspiwi’) Weigela has a multitude of deep pink funnel shaped flowers in mid spring and early summer, they cover the deep purple foliage and the compact, wide habit makes Weigela Spilled Wine® look almost like a rose and purple carpet.
+Spilled Wine® (‘Bokraspiwi’) Weigela has a multitude of deep pink funnel shaped flowers in mid spring and early summer.
+They cover the deep purple foliage and the compact, wide habit makes Weigela Spilled Wine® look almost like a rose and purple carpet.
 The flower display is lovely, and so is the purple foliage color which remains all summer after the bloom period is done.
-Because of the wide but tight habit, Weigela Spilled Wine® does not need pruning to keep its attractive performance.
+Because of the wide but tight habit, Weigela Spilled Wine® does not need pruning to keep its attractive appearance.

 Yellowroot has interesting tiny brownish purple flowers in spring and later produce star-shaped fruit enjoyed by birds and small animals.
 The foliage of Xanthoriza ia bright green and celery-like, it forms a dense carpet innumerous types of conditions.
 Yellowroot has long been used by Native Americans as a dye.
 Fall color starts off yellow and changes to a reddish purple later in the season.
 Yellowroot spreads to make an excellent colonizing groundcover.
 Xanthorhiza is great for areas where deer pressure is heavy, as they tend to avoid it.
 Good for banks and soil stabilization.

 'Color Guard' Adam's Needle has a creamy-yellow center stripe that turns rose colored in cooler weather.
 The white long blooming flower spikes appear in June and July.
 Yucca filamentosa 'Color Guard' is evergreen and salt tolerant.